radiantearth/stac-browser/README.md

 ### Options

-STAC Browser supports customization through a long list of options that can be set in the [config.js file](config.js) or as CLI parameter.
+STAC Browser supports customization through a long list of options that can be set in various ways.

 Please read the **[documentation for the options](docs/options.md)**.